liangdrime/SwipeTableView/README_EN.md

 <br>
 #Basic Usage

-##How to use it？Just like UITableView
+##How to use it?
+Just like UITableView

 **Conform protocol `SwipeTableViewDataSource` and implement the two methods below：**